-- 3. Engage the autoclutch blade switch to start the blade spinning. - Start the water lube if necessary to prevent sap buildup on the blade.
+- 3. Engage the clutch/brake lever (or autoclutch blade switch) to start the blade spinning. - 4.
+Start the water lube if necessary to prevent sap buildup on the blade.
 See Section 4.10. - 5.
 Feed the blade into the log slowly (See Section 4.6).
 Once the blade completely enters the log, increase the feed rate as desired.
 Always try to cut at the fastest speed you can while keeping an accurate cut.
 Cutting too slowly will waste blade life and lower production! - 6.
 As you get to the end of the log, slow down the feed rate.
 When the teeth exit the end of the log, stop the carriage.
-Disengage the autoclutch blade switch.
+Disengage the clutch/brake lever (or autoclutch blade switch).
 Remove the slab that you have just cut from the log. - 7.
 Use the carriage forward/reverse handle to return the carriage to the front of the mill.